-September 2017: The 2017-2018 Saturday Night Live ticket lottery is now closed.
+August 1, 2018: The 2018-2019 Saturday Night Live ticket lottery is now open.
 For full ticket details, visit the NBC ticket page, it tells you everything you need to know about how the lottery works.

 In short: it is very difficult to get tickets to Saturday Night Live.
 I’ve won the ticket lottery twice now, read on to learn more about what to expect if you are lucky enough to win tickets.